 Research shows that black women are the least likely to feel included in the workplace.
 And let’s not forget the gender (pay) gap, which is just the tip of the iceberg for black women.

-Being the founder of Corporate Career Girl and a black woman myself, I get quite emotional speaking on this issue.
-With this platform, my goal is to help ‘all’ women succeed in the corporate workplace, but let’s be honest, the challenges black women face is on a whole nother level.
+Corporate Career Girl is all about helping ‘all’ women succeed in the corporate workplace, but let’s be honest, the challenges black women face is on a whole nother level.

 Luckily, the current incidents of racial violence and injustice against people of colour have sparked many conversations around allyship.
 Likewise, in the workplace, this conversation should not be overlooked but rather addressed in a sensitive manner.
 Here are five ways you can become a better ally and support your black colleagues (both women and men) at work.